sam1am/anyapk/README.md

 # anyapk

-**The last app you'll ever need to install the hard way.**
+**Bypass Google And Install Any APK You Want On The Device You Own.**

 anyapk is a lightweight Android application installer that bypasses Google's developer verification requirements by using local ADB (Android Debug Bridge) connections.
-Install any APK file on your device without restrictions, gatekeepers, or corporate approval.
+Smoothly install any APK file on your device without restrictions, gatekeepers, or corporate approval.

 ## Why We Made This